Broadband spectral analysis of MXB 1659-298 in its soft and hard state

 {Universit\`a degli Studi di Palermo, Dipartimento di Fisica e Chimica, via Archirafi 36 - 90123 Palermo, Italy \\ \and INAF -- Istituto di Astrofisica Spaziale e Fisica Cosmica di Palermo, Via Ugo La Malfa 153, I-90146 Palermo, Italy \and IRAP, Universit\'{e} de Toulouse, CNRS, UPS, CNES, Toulouse, France \and Universit\`a degli Studi di Cagliari, Dipartimento di Fisica, SP Monserrato-Sestu, KM 0.7, 09042 Monserrato, Italy \and INAF, Osservatorio Astronomico di Cagliari, Via della Scienza 5, I-09047 Selargius (CA), Italy }

-\abstract {The X-ray transient eclipsing source \source went in outburst in 1999 and 2015, respectively.
-During these two outbursts the source was observed by \xmm\!, \nustar and \swift\!. } {Using these observations we studied the broadband spectrum of the source to constrain the continuum components and to verify the presence of a reflection component as recently observed in the X-ray eclipsing transient source AX J1745.6-2901.} {We combined the available spectra studying the soft and hard state of the source in the 0.4-35 keV and 0.45-55 keV energy range, respectively. } {We find that the soft state can be modelled with a thermal component associated with the inner accretion disk plus a Comptonized component.
-A broad emission line at 6.6 keV and narrow absorption lines associated with highly ionized ions of oxygen, neon and iron are observed.
-We obtain a best-fit model using a smeared reflection component that fits a reflection emission from the innermost region of the system and adding a component that takes into account the ionized absorber where the narrow absorption lines forms.
-The equivalent hydrogen column density associated with the absorber is close to $6 \times 10^{23}$ cm$^{-2}$.
-On the other hand, the direct continuum emission in the hard state can be described by a comptonized component with a temperature larger than 150 keV.
-Also in this state a reflection component and a ionized absorber are observed.
-The equivalent hydrogen column density associated with the absorber is close to $1.3 \times 10^{23}$ cm$^{-2}$. } {}
+\abstract {The X-ray transient eclipsing source \source went into outburst in 1999 and 2015.
+During these two outbursts the source was observed by \xmm\!, \nustar, and \swift. } {Using these observations, we studied the broadband spectrum of the source to constrain the continuum components and to verify whether it had a reflection component, as is observed in other X-ray eclipsing transient sources. } {We combined the available spectra to study the soft and hard state of the source in the 0.45-55 keV energy range. } { We report a reflection component in the soft and hard state.
+The direct emission in the soft state can be modeled with a thermal component originating from the inner accretion disk plus a Comptonized component associated with an optically thick corona surrounding the neutron star.
+On the other hand, the direct emission in the hard state is described only by a Comptonized component with a temperature higher than 130 keV; this component is associated with an optically thin corona.
+We observed narrow absorption lines from highly ionized ions of oxygen, neon, and iron in the soft spectral state.
+We investigated where the narrow absorption lines form in the ionized absorber.
+The equivalent hydrogen column density associated with the absorber is close to $6 \times 10^{23}$ cm$^{-2}$ and $1.3 \times 10^{23}$ cm$^{-2}$ in the soft and hard state, respectively. } {}

 \keywords{stars: neutron -- stars: individual (MXB 1659-298) --- X-rays: binaries --- accretion, accretion disks}